 The Music Business minor is designed to support students with an overview of the music business as well as providing practical knowledge for the business – everything from audio recording to live sound and lighting.

-Our Outdoor Education minor is a strong supplement to numerous majors here at Montreat, particularly Bible and Religion, Environmental Studies, and Biology.
+Our Outdoor Education minor is a strong supplement to numerous majors here at Montreat, particularly Bible and Religion, Environmental Science, and Biology.
 You’ll explore topics related to ecology, field natural history, environmental policy, and law.
 You’ll also study group dynamics, leadership, and outdoor programming.
 Not only will you gain technical skills and knowledge, but you’ll also be equipped in group facilitation, discipleship, and leadership—and be prepared to work with adults and youth in group settings.

 Our Outdoor Ministry minor pairs well with an Outdoor Education or Bible and Religion major, but it’s really a great option for students across all disciplines.
 You’ll delve into ministry training, including discipleship, evangelism, and spiritual formation.
 This education is combined with courses in leadership, outdoor living skills, and environmental education.
 You’ll grow personally as you develop skills that can be used in working with adults and youth in group settings.